 3.2 The Saga Pattern: A Framework for AI Rollbacks

-How can an AI agent, which is inherently stateless, manage a complex rollback?
-A powerful architectural pattern for this is the Saga.
-A Saga structures a transaction as a sequence of steps.
-For each action the agent takes, there is a corresponding compensating action that can undo it.
+How can an inherently stateless AI agent manage complex rollbacks?
+The Saga pattern provides the answer.
+A Saga structures transactions as sequences of steps where each action has a corresponding compensating action that can undo it.

 Transactional Agent Flow (Saga Pattern)